mrpeski/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is My Reads React Nano Degree Project based on the My Reads Starter Template on Github.
+This is My Reads React Nano Degree Project based on the My Reads Starter Template.